SacAnime Welcomes Alex Brightman

-Alex Brightman will be attending SacAnime Summer 2024.
+Alex Brightman will be attending SacAnime Winter 2025.
 Alex Brightman garnered Tony and Drama League Award Nominations for his critically acclaimed, titular performance as “Beetlejuice” in Alex Timbers’ cult hit Broadway musical Beetlejuice, a role which he reprised when the show reopened on Broadway, post-pandemic.
 Ben Brantley of The New York Times lauded Alex as “the best reason” to see the show and David Rooney of The Hollywood Reporter deemed it “impossible to deny [his] virtuosic showmanship.”
 He previously received Best Actor in a Musical Tony Award, Outer Critics Circle Award, Drama League Award, and Astaire Award Nominations for his portrayal of Dewey Finn in Andrew Lloyd Webber’s hit musical School of Rock, which David Rooney of The Hollywood Reporter hailed “a star-making performance.”
 He is currently starring as Richard Dreyfuss in Ian Shaw and Joseph Nixon’s Broadway transfer of The Shark is Broken.
 The play, directed by Olivier Award-Winner Guy Masterson, follows the behind-the-scenes hilarity and drama during the making of Spielberg’s Jaws.
 Up next, you can catch Alex as Sir Lancelot in the Broadway revival of SPAMALOT.

 Alex also recently starred in the Kennedy Center’s acclaimed production of Spamalot, directed by Josh Rhodes.
 He made his Broadway debut in James Gardiner and Nick Blaemire’s Glory Days, and also appeared on Broadway in Wicked, Big Fish WICKED, and Matilda.
 Off-Broadway he starred in New York City Center Encores!’s production of Stephen Sondheim’s Assassins, and in The Old Globe’s world premiere musical, Nobody Loves You.
 Alex was nominated for a 2018 Legacy Award by the Legionnaires of Laughter for Best Comedy Musical / Theatrical Male Actor.